11. How will I be involved in discussions about my child's progress?

 Our school is committed to collaborative communication with our pupils and their parents/carers.
 Where a class teacher has concerns that a child’s progress is significantly slower than that of their peers starting from the same baseline; fails to match or better their previous rate of progress; fails to close the attainment gap between themselves and their peers; widens the attainment gap; or if there is a need to make additional progress with wider development or social needs, teacher concerns will first be shared with parents/carers.

-When creating an LSP, the views, strengths and needs of the child are taken into account whilst outcomes are agreed.
+When creating a LSP, the views, strengths and needs of the child are taken into account, whilst outcomes are agreed.
 Specific, measurable, agreed-upon, realistic and time-bonded (SMART) targets are then discussed in order to facilitate pupil progress towards outcomes.
-Parents are invited to termly extended parent/teacher meetings at which pupil progress towards targets and outcomes is discussed and reviewed with the SENDCo.
+Parents are invited to termly parent/teacher meetings at which pupil progress towards targets and outcomes is discussed and reviewed with the SENCOs.